kelyan-9560/ArchiLogicielCC/README.md

   - mustn't be null

 - **Owner Name :**
-  - must be the same as the user's
+  - must be the same as the tradesMan's
   - mustn't be null
 _______________________________________________